denten-courses/technologies-of-dissent/2016-spring/README.md

 ### Week 12: Secrecy and Transparency

-Zittrain; Pozen on “Deep Secrecy”; “A Free Irresponsible Press” by Yochai Benkler Freedom of Information Act; U.S. Code Chapter 37 - Espionage and Censorship
+- Pozen on “Deep Secrecy.”
+- “A Free Irresponsible Press” by Yochai Benkler
+- Freedom of Information Act
+- U.S. Code Chapter 37 - Espionage and Censorship.

 `Lab:`  Scripting w/ Python.